See

 3a)

-Lines derived from following transduction with c-myc and/or shRNA to p16
+Lines derived following transduction with c-myc and/or shRNA to p16

 184FMY2